Situation analysis

-- High age - According to the OSKA report, one in four teachers is over 60 years old.
-According to the Ministry of Education and Research, every second teacher is over 50 years old, with Estonia having the highest average age of teachers in the world.
-Source: Eurostat
+Estonia’s teaching workforce is ageing rapidly.
+According to the OSKA report, one in four teachers is over 60 years old, and data from the Ministry of Education and Research shows that every second teacher is over 50.
+According to Eurostat, the average age of teachers in Estonia is currently the highest in the world.

-- Succession - Only 2% of current students are interested in becoming teachers in the future.
-According to the Estonian Teachers' Union, there will be a shortage of approximately 5,000 qualified teachers in Estonia in the coming years.
-OSKA data indicates that nearly 380 general education school teachers will need to be replaced annually due to age between 2018 and 2025.
+The pipeline of new teachers is also critical.
+Only 2% of current students are interested in becoming teachers in the future.
+According to the Estonian Unemployment Insurance Fund, Estonia will face a shortage of around 5,000 qualified teachers in the coming years, while OSKA estimates that nearly 380 general education teachers need to be replaced annually between 2018 and 2025 due to retirement.

 Goals of the "Lae end" Program